5huncyrel/Todolist-FastAPI/README.md

 ### 📦 Backend (FastAPI)

-1. Clone the repository or navigate to the `backend/` folder.
+1. Navigate to the `backend/` folder.
 2. Create and activate a virtual environment:
    ```bash
    python -m venv venv